Parenting Foster Kids with Challenging Behaviors

 - Parenting Toolkit for Harder to Parent Kids (1 hr. downloadable course from our online education program)

-- De-Escalation Techniques For Parents of Kids Who Have Experienced Trauma (1 hr. radio interview)
+- De-Escalation Techniques For Parents of Kids Who Have Experienced Trauma (1 hr. radio show/podcast with experts)

 Scroll down to the bottom of the page for more resources that Creating a Family offers in the form of blogs, radio interviews/podcasts, tip sheets, fact sheets, and Q & A’s with experts for support in Parenting Kids with Challenging Behaviors.